sedovolosiy/igaming_slot/README.md

 - 3rd column: 1 BANANA
 - Ways: 1 x 2 x 1 = 2

-## Paytable
+### Paytable
-The paytable is a hash with the following schema:
+The paytable defines the payouts for each symbol.
+A way must start from the 1st column and be continuous to qualify for a payout.
+The paytable schema is as follows:

 ```
 { "SYMBOL": [0, 0, payout_for_3] }
 ```
-Leading zeros are for 1 & 2 continuous length of way.
-To be paid, a way should start from the 1st column and be continuous.

-### Test Paytable
+#### Example Paytable
 ```
 {
     "BANANA": [0, 0, 1],